MLOps Blog

 Kedro is a Python framework for machine learning engineers and data scientists to create reproducible and maintainable code.

-This framework is your best friend if you want to organize your data pipeline and make ML project development much more efficient.
+This framework is your best friend if you want to organize your data pipeline and make machine learning project development much more efficient.
 You won’t have to waste time on code rewrites and will have more opportunities for focusing on robust pipelines.
 Moreover, Kedro helps teams establish collaboration standards to limit delays and build scalable, deployable projects.

 Kedro has many good features: